debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/activate-security-local-application-server.md

 3. Click **Save**.

-    -\> In the Uplink/downlink security frame the status appears as Active, and the value of the AS ID is displayed.
+    -\&gt; In the Uplink/downlink security frame the status appears as Active, and the value of the AS ID is displayed.

     ![](./_images/activating-the-security-of-2.png)